szermatt/mistty/docs/source/usage.rst

 MisTTY detects when a program such as :program:`less` or :program:`vi` asks to run full screen and splits the MisTTY buffers into:

 - a terminal buffer, which shows the program output and lets you interact with it.
-This is a normal term-mode buffer.
+This is a term-mode buffer.
 - a scrollback buffer, which shows the previous command lines and their output.